-CS 195/197 Internship I: Work E Based Learning
+CS 195/197 Internship I: Work Ba ased Learning

 or

-CS App proved Elective
+CS App proved Elective 2-5

-To tal Credits: 92-99
+Tota al Credits: 92-99

 Systems Administration: Certificate Of Achievement

 The Systems Administration Certificate of Achievement is a short-term (one year) training option for students enrolled in the Systems Administration program.
 Students gain the necessary skills to take computer certification exams in CompTIA A+, Network+, and Server+.
 Students completing the certificate may enter the work force as entry level computer technicians.
 Students complete related instruction courses and, if desired, can continue training and apply all earned certificate of achievement credits to the Associate in Applied Science degree.